 In this article, I’ll introduce you to a quick and intuitive way to add basic transition effects to your videos online, using an editor that allows you to make all your video edits in the same place.
 Here’s how you can get started:

-- Add your video files to the Kapwing Studio
+- Upload your video files to a video editor

 - Add your transitions